mobigaurav/react-native-app-shortcuts/README.md

 ## 🙏 Acknowledgments

-- Originally developed for enterprise use at Pentair
+- Originally developed for enterprise use
 - Inspired by the React Native community's need for native shortcuts
 - Thanks to all contributors and users!